benfrick/docs-portfolio/doc/commerce/mobile/post-purchase/use-order.md

 ##### Last Updated: 1/25/2022

-Retrieve a complete order history for your mobile consumers with the added flexibility of self-service options such as start a return and track shipment using the [Post Purchase API]{:target="_blank"}.
+Retrieve a complete order history for your mobile consumers with the added flexibility of self-service options such as "Start a Return" and "Track Shipment" using the [Post Purchase API]{:target="_blank"}.

 >**TIP**: Before using this guide, we recommend reading [Adding Consumer Order History to Your Experience] to understand the basics of Order History.

 ## Introduction

+The use-case flow for registered members/employees and guests are described below.

+### For Registered Members and Employees

 Adding order history to your mobile app for a registered member is a three-step process: